Art has changed a lot over the years, and the digital world has fundamentally changed the way people deal with it, created and perceive it.

 Advantages:

-- Web integration possible with your own homepage
+- Web integration with your own homepage possible.

-- Integrated customer management and access management
+- Integrated customer management and access management.

 Disadvantages:

-- No German language version (only English)
+- No German language version (English only).

 Gallerytool